-- a) The Regulatory Authority is responsible for controlling the sources radioactive substances in disuse, for which the National Registry of Disused Radioactive Sources; - b) The holder of the Authorization of a Radioactive Source that has been imported into the country, you must take the necessary measures to ensure its return to supplier once it reaches its goal or its useful life.
+a) The Regulatory Authority is responsible for controlling the sources radioactive substances in disuse, for which the National Registry of Disused Radioactive Sources;

+b) The holder of the Authorization of a Radioactive Source that has been imported into the country, you must take the necessary measures to ensure its return to supplier once it reaches its goal or its useful life.

-Whenever an institution intends to import, export or re-export radioactive material from or to the country, it must request express authorization from the Regulatory Authority according to the requirements established in the specific regulatory regulations.
-In addition, the aforementioned authorizations will be issued only to institutions duly licensed by the Regulatory Authority.
+Every time an institution intends to import, export or re-export material radioactive to or from the country, you must request an express authorization from the Regulatory Authority according to the requirements established in the regulations specific regulatory, in addition, the authorizations mentioned, will be issued only to institutions duly licensed by the Authority Regulatory.

-The national regulatory framework establishes that for the importation of sealed sources, the Authorization Holder must present in a manner would mandate the Regulatory Authority to have an agreement with the supplier of the radioactive sources, so that it accepts them once they become in disuse.
+The national regulatory framework establishes that for the importation of sealed sources, the Authorization Holder must present in a manner would mandate the Regulatory Authority to have an agreement with the supplier of the sources, so that it accepts them once they become in disuse.

-In this sense, the regulatory authority has established various processes and procedures aimed at carrying out an adequate inspection of the radioactive sources in our country, for this it currently has the system of ARIS regulatory information, it is projected that in the 2021 management regulatory authority will carry out an integration of all its processes and regulatory procedures through the use of the RAIS computer system (Information System for Regulatory Authorities) the use of this IT tool will help the AETN to manage its control programs regulations in accordance with national regulations and standards and IAEA safety guidelines, with the implementation of the RAIS the Authority Regulatory will take a technological leap in terms of the control of radioactive and nuclear materials in the country.
+In this sense, the regulatory authority has established various processes and procedures aimed at carrying out an adequate inspection of the radioactive sources in our country, for this it currently has the system of ARIS regulatory information, it is projected that in the 2021 management regulatory authority will carry out an integration of all its processes and regulatory procedures through the use of the RAIS computer system (Information System for Regulatory Authorities) the use of this

+IT tool will help the AETN to manage its control programs regulations in accordance with national regulations and standards and IAEA safety guidelines, with the implementation of the RAIS the Authority Regulatory will take a technological leap in terms of the control of radioactive and nuclear materials in the country.

-Radioactive waste and unused sealed radioactive sources in the country come from activities carried out in medicine, industry, research and others; the regulatory authority has identified that both ABEN as the state operating entity and industrial companies (industrial gammagraphy, oil prospecting, industrial measurement) concentrate the largest amount of unused radioactive sources in the country.
-Currently, there are records of the ATC (belonging to ABEN) and of oil prospecting activities.
+Radioactive waste and sealed radioactive sources in disuse in the country come from practices that are developed in medicine, industry, research and others; the regulatory authority has identified that both ABEN and the Oil companies concentrate the largest number of disused sources in the country.
+Currently we have the records of the ATC (belonging to ABEN) and of the practices in oil prospecting.

-The Regulatory Authority has planned that until management 2021 these institutions carry out the respective returns to the supplier country in 70% of your inventory from disused radiative sources.
+The Regulatory Authority has planned that until management 2021 these institutions carry out the respective returns to the supplier country in 70% of your inventory from disused sources.